Frequently Asked Questions

 - Supporting health technologies and/or new approaches to help smokers quit or switch to reduced-harm products (e.g., biomarkers to help insurers differentiate smokers from reduced-harm product users and adjust premiums accordingly)

-How is the Foundation establishing its research agenda?
+How is the Foundation establishing its Health, Science, and Technology (HST) agenda?

 - Literature reviews